gufan01/shz/README.md

 This is the personal websit of **Shaohao Zou**, which made by a Github Pages template fro academic websites.

-A Github Pages template for academic websites.
-This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
-See LICENSE.md.

-See the original template at https://academicpages.github.io/